There are so many project management methodologies that it can be difficult to choose the right one.

 Extreme Programming (XP)

-The flexibility agile gives is very expensive.
-If you pivot and change plan, as agile encourages you to, you still need to bill your client for spent time while giving them little in return.
+The flexibility Agile gives is very expensive.
+If you pivot and change plan, as Agile encourages you to, you still need to bill your client for the time spent, while giving them little in return.

-Another problem with agile in an agency setting is that to be truly agile, you need constant access to the client and they need to provide feedback on the fly to keep the project moving.
+Another problem with Agile in an agency setting is that to be truly Agile, you need constant access to the client, and they need to provide feedback on the fly to keep the project moving.
 This is not possible.
-The most common reason why projects are late is because agency has to wait for client feedback.
+The most common reason why projects are late is because the agency has to wait for client feedback.
 Agile would only make deadlines worse, while the upside - what the client really needs - is not that important.

-In the end, whether agile can work for you depends on your clients and the trust between: do clients trust you to deliver and are they willing to pay for failures on the path to success?
+In the end, whether Agile can work for you depends on your clients and the trust between you: do clients trust you to deliver and are they willing to pay for failures on the path to success?
 The most common answer is no.

-Agencies want to get paid for their time, and clients want agencies to deliver best work right at the start.
-And that is the main reason why agile doesn’t work for agencies.
+Agencies want to get paid for their time, and clients want agencies to deliver the best work right at the start.
+And that is the main reason why Agile doesn't work for agencies.